 Additionally, you will find a door that leads to the exterior observation deck.
-Make sure to arrive a little bit early or stay later to enjoy the area.
+Make sure to arrive a little early or stay later to enjoy the area.
 You might even do both.

-The ambiance you experience at Toledo is going to largely depend on where you are seated in the restaurant.
-When we arrived at the restaurant on this particular evening, we were immediately seated.
+The ambiance at Toledo will largely depend on where you are seated in the restaurant.
+When we arrived at the restaurant this evening, we were immediately seated.

 There is a variety of seating options in the restaurant.

 One of the things I wasn’t crazy about at Disney’s Toledo was the menu.
-Sure it looks pretty and it’s a bit unique.
-But after trying to decide what I wanted from each section it felt awkward.
+Sure it looks pretty, and it’s a bit unique.
+But after trying to decide what I wanted from each section, it felt awkward.